alanef/free_plugin_lib/README.md

-Here’s a rewritten `README.md` that assumes your library will be distributed via **Packagist**.
-It provides clear instructions for installation, usage, and contribution, while emphasizing that development assets are excluded from the production version.

----

 # Free Plugin Library for WordPress

 This library is designed to be integrated into free WordPress plugins, providing essential features such as opt-in forms, settings page management, and promotional content for premium plugins.
 It is distributed via **Packagist** and complies with WordPress.org guidelines.